This grant closed 7 July 2018

 A total of $10,000 is being allocated by the AAEE Executive.

 Individual applications will not exceed $5,000 (inclusive of GST).

 Download the 2018 Grant Guidelines and Application form.

 Applications closed 7 July 2018.

 On behalf of the AAEE Executive we would like to congratulate the following projects on receiving funding support for their World Environment Day 2018 applications!

 These grants were created to help AAEE realise part of its strategic plan to leverage the knowledge and expertise of our members.

-Booklet - developed by Kathleen T Power.
+Find the Frog developed by Kathleen T Power